 Most rear-end accident claims do not require lawsuits.
 They successfully resolve during insurance settlements instead.
 Sometimes, however, an insurance company makes it difficult for a crash victim to obtain fair compensation.
 In these situations, a lawsuit might be the only outlet for reasonable recovery.
 It could be appropriate to file a lawsuit if an insurance company is not treating your claim the way you believe it should.
 If you think your injuries and damages are worth more than what the insurer is offering, discuss the possibility of a lawsuit with our attorneys.

 What to Do After a Rear-Ending Accident

 Even if you believe that your case is straightforward, you may face difficulties.
 Once you have exchanged insurance information with the other driver(s) involved and contacted your own insurance company, avoid admitting blame, providing accident details, or talking about the extent of your injuries.
 The company can use your written statement against you later on.
 Remain polite, and remind the representative that the investigation is pending, and you will discuss the accident at the appropriate time.

-An attorney can help you navigate the complex world of auto insurance and evaluate any settlement offers.
+A Dallas personal injury attorney can help you navigate the complex world of auto insurance and evaluate any settlement offers.
 Every case is slightly different, and some can be handled successfully outside of court, while others need to be taken to trial.